 Hackers use other information available online about you to guess the password.
 Many people use derivatives of names, dates, pets, significant places and locations.

-They could using digital spying techniques to gather information about you to join the dots.
+They could be using digital spying techniques to gather information about you to join the dots.
 If you’re the kind of person who uses the same passwords for different services, it’s going to be easier to hack you.
 Facebook’s own Mark Zuckerberg fell victim to this.

 Brute Forced Entry